shady-cs15/CoMLRL/docs/content/docs/examples/quick-demo.md

 ## Agent Initialization

-We load a tokenizer to convert text into tokens that the model can process and initialized 2 separate instances.
+We load a tokenizer to convert text into tokens that the model can process and initialize two separate instances.

 ```python
 model_name = "Qwen/Qwen2.5-0.5B"